-The Board of Trustees is authorized to allocate a portion of the total employer contributions made into the pension plan to the Section 115 trust and the Section 401(h) account as the employer contribution for retiree health care benefits.
-For 2019, the portion of employer contributions allocated to health care was 0.50% of covered payroll.
-The amount of employer contributions allocated to the health care plan each year is subject to the Trustees' primary responsibility to ensure that pension benefits are adequately funded and is limited by the provisions of Sections 115 and 401(h).
+The Board of Trustees is authorized to allocate a portion of the total employer contributions for retiree health care benefits.
+For 2020, the portion of employer contributions allocated to health care was 0.50% of covered payroll.
+The amount of employer contributions allocated to the health care plan each year is subject to the Trustees' primary responsibility to ensure that pension benefits are adequately funded.